 Sapa Love Market is held on Saturday afternoon, the girls will show up in colorful costumes and silver ornaments which make the festival even merrier.
 The boys will perform traditional dancing and singing until late.
 Love Market is indeed one of the best things to do at night in Sapa.

 Conquer Fansipan Peak on Foot

 Not a life-time experience like Everest, conquering Fansipan is still an impressive feat.
 For your safety, it’s best to book a trekking tour with a local porter to accompany you during the trip.

 Admire Muong Hoa Valley from Muong Hoa Train

 Just opened in 2018, Muong Hoa Rail Route which connects Sapa and Fansipan Station has risen to be one of the things to try in Sapa.
 The trains and the station are designed in European style with impressive architecture.
-Riding Muong Hoa train, you’ll have chance to enjoy the views of the beautiful Muong Hoa Valley below.
+Riding the Muong Hoa train, you’ll have a chance to enjoy the views of the beautiful Muong Hoa Valley below.